ANSI Terminal

 }

-Bold and colored text in terminal
+Print bold and colored text to the terminal

 cat-command-line-interface